Cox rings and symplectic quotient singularities with torus action: Binary tetrahedral group

 Now take any $x\in X^T$, any remaining weight $\lambda$ of the $T$-action on $T_x X$ and a one-dimensional eigenspace $V_\lambda$ with this weight which is not contained in the tangent space to the central fibre.
 By the Luna slice theorem such an eigenspace corresponds to the closure of an orbit $O$ of the $T$-action via an equivariant local \'etale map $U\to T_x X$, where $U$ is an invariant neighbourhood of $x$.
-In particular $\dim O = 1$, and $\dim \pi(O) = 1$, as $O$ is not contained in the central fibre of the resolution $\pi:X\to \bC^4/G$.
-Therefore $\pi(O)$ as well as $O$ and $V_{\lambda}$ are stabilized by either $\bC^*\times 1$ or $1\times \bC^*$ and the claim follows. \end{proof}
+In particular $\dim O = 1$, and $\dim \varphi(O) = 1$, as $O$ is not contained in the central fibre of the resolution $\varphi:X\to \bC^4/G$.
+Therefore $\varphi(O)$ as well as $O$ and $V_{\lambda}$ are stabilized by either $\bC^*\times 1$ or $1\times \bC^*$ and the claim follows. \end{proof}

-For the next claim, consider $\bC^*$ as a subtorus of $T$ embedded with the weight $(1,-1)$.
-Clearly it acts on $\bC^4, \bC^4/G$ and $X$. \begin{claim} Let $x\in X^{\bC^*}$.
-Among the weights of the induced $\bC^*$-action on $T_x X$ two weights are positive and two are negative. \end{claim}
+For the next claim, consider $\bC^*$ as a subtorus of $T$ embedded with the weight $(1,-1)$. \begin{lemma} Let $x\in X^{\bC^*}$.
+Among the weights of the induced $\bC^*$-action on $T_x X$ two weights are positive and two are negative. \end{lemma}